Conditions Biotinidase Deficiency

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s physician may help you coordinate care with a doctor who specializes in metabolism or with other medical resources in your community.

 Because biotinidase deficiency (BIOT) is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for BIOT, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engineoffered by the American College of Medical Genetics and Genomics and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Several years ago, many states did not screen for BIOT.
 William is one of the children who did not have the benefit of early detection through newborn screening.
 However, after a difficult first two years and with the help of a medical team, William was finally correctly diagnosed with BIOT.
 With the help of treatment, William has learned to walk and talk and is catching up on developmental milestones.